Sustainable Change Starts with Women

 Why it matters: Learning how to earn money, receiving a monthly stipend, and setting aside savings gives women the ability to provide for their family's needs and invest in a new future.

-What our graduates report: On average, women report daily personal earnings of $1.07 at graduation, compared to $0.34 at enrolment.
+What our graduates report: On average, women report daily personal earnings of $2.12 at graduation, compared to $0.81 at enrolment.
+47% of women report being a member of a savings group upon graduation, compared to 15% at enrolment.

 Women Develop Health and Well-being